MJ (Marvel Cinematic Universe): High school life

-Resurrection and school vacation
+School vacation

 In 2018, MJ is a victim of the Blip, before being restored to life in 2023.
 In 2024, MJ attends the school sponsored trip to Europe, where her affections are sought out by Parker and Brad Davis.
-When she deduces Parker's identity as Spider-Man, MJ helps discover Mysterio's fraudulence as the one who staged the Elemental invasion.
-Shortly after their trip to Europe, MJ and Parker begin a relationship, and have their first date by swinging in the city, when TheDailyBugle.net's J. Jonah Jameson releases a doctored video of Mysterio and Spider-Man, claiming that Spider-Man is responsible for the Battle of London (during which Mysterio was killed) and exposing his identity as Parker.
+When she deduces Parker's identity as Spider-Man, MJ helps discover Mysterio's hero fraud, as he was the one who staged the Elemental invasion.
+In London, MJ, Leeds, Betty Brant, and Flash Thompson are met by Happy Hogan and take cover from Mysterio's drones after they get targeted.
+After Mysterio is defeated, MJ embraces Parker.
+Soon after returning home, MJ and Parker begin a relationship and have their first date by swinging in the city.
+Afterwards, they witness TheDailyBugle.net's J. Jonah Jameson releasing a doctored video of Mysterio and Spider-Man, claiming that Spider-Man is responsible for the Battle of London (during which Mysterio was killed) and exposing his identity as Parker.